 - Chapter 4 of Energy Storage on the Grid and the Short-term Variability of Wind, a Ph.D. dissertation by Eric Hittinger (who is now at Rochester Institute of Technology).
 The important part of this chapter is the discussion of different renewables integration policies around the world.
 The link provides the entire document.

 - “Ancillary Services Primer,” by the National Energy Technology Laboratory.
 This short paper describes different types of ancillary services and how generation companies can compete to provide these ancillary services.
 This is just one of the many NETL power grid primers available online.
-Registered students can access the specific file in the Lesson 07 module in Canvas.
+Registered students can access the specific file in the Lesson 07 module.
 Look for the Power Market Primers ZIP file.

 - "The Economics of Grid Defection" from the Rocky Mountain Institute.
 The report as a whole is worth a read, but the four-page summary captures the main points.